felixwil/cse490-project1/README.md

 We also started to implement the datapath incorporating all of these components in datapath.v

-We have working testbenches for instructionMemory.v, program_counter.v, and
+We have working testbenches for instructionMemory.v, program_counter.v, and addALU.v